-We will foster strong relationships with citizens, groups and communities, and First Nations, municipalities and other governments, to seek ideas and advice to inform our decision-making.
-We will support local solutions to local problems and give communities a meaningful role in shaping and realizing their future.
+We'll foster strong relationships with citizens, groups and communities, and First Nations, municipalities and other governments, to seek ideas and advice to inform our decision making.
+We'l support local solutions to local problems and give communities a meaningful role in shaping and realizing their future.

-We will ask for public input on specific issues and projects and we will make it easy for you to give us your views and get involved.
-While we probably won’t always agree on the path forward, we commit to explaining why we’re making our decisions.
+We'll ask for public input on specific issues and projects and we'll make it easy for you to give us your views and get involved.
+While we probably will not always agree on the path forward, we commit to explaining why we’re making our decisions.

-We will focus on engaging the public to help us achieve results that improve people’s lives and respond to your needs.
-We will monitor our progress on achieving these results and check in with Yukon citizens on this progress.
+We'll focus on engaging the public to help us achieve results that improve people’s lives and respond to your needs.
+We'll monitor our progress on achieving these results and check in with Yukon citizens on this progress.

 What are our guiding principles?

-We have developed the following five principles to guide our approach to public engagement.
+We've developed the following 5 principles to guide our approach to public engagement.

 - We will be inclusive.
 We will be accessible to a broad range of voices and where we don’t hear a voice we will seek it out.